PROJECT:

 Fall 2019

+Additionally, the ANSYS Simulation Room allows students and faculty to experiment with the ANSYS software—simulating interactions for physics, structures, vibration, fluid dynamics, heat transfer, and electromagnetics.
 The multi-physics engineering simulation software integrates seamlessly into the building, giving teams the ability to effectively work in tandem on complex projects.
-ANSYS personnel also have a dedicated office suite for researchers on campus.

 Scroll to Top